YINI-lang/YINI-spec/YINI-Specification.md

 #### 5.3.1.
 Section Marker Separators

 For readability, underscores (`_`) MAY be placed between repeated section markers.
 These underscores are visual separators only and do not change the section depth.
+Section marker separators are supported only in repeated section marker form.
+They MUST NOT be used in numeric shorthand section headers.

 Rules:
 - An underscore MAY appear only between two repeated occurrences of the same section marker character.